MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/rest-api-versioning.md

 # REST API Versioning

-VSTS and Team Foundation Server REST APIs are versioned to ensure applications and services continue to work as APIs evolve.
+Visual Studio Team Services (VSTS) and Team Foundation Server REST APIs are versioned to ensure applications and services continue to work as APIs evolve.

 ### Guidelines